Nick Pivetta strikes out 10, pitches Red Sox past A’s 1-0

 TRAINER’S ROOM

 Red Sox: INF Christian Arroyo is scheduled to be activated Monday from an injured list stint for a bruised right knee.
 He played for Triple-A Worcester on Saturday.
-Manager Alex Cora said Arroyo would go through a full workout on the field Monday in Anaheim as the Red Sox get a look at how he has recovered.
+Cora said Arroyo would go through a full workout on the field Monday in Anaheim as the Red Sox get a look at how he has recovered.

 Athletics: DH Mitch Moreland was placed on the injured list without explanation, and Melvin said he couldn’t provide further details per baseball’s guidelines but it wasn’t immediately clear whether that meant he was on the COVID-19 IL. … RF Stephen Piscotty was activated from the IL sooner than expected but not in the lineup after missing 15 games with a sprained left wrist.
-He went 0 for 4 in a rehab appearance with Class-A Stockton on Saturday.
+He went 0 for 4 in a rehab appearance with Class A Stockton on Saturday.

 JULY 4